 To edit/remove an existing action, you can click on the displayed item to move to the Event page accordingly.

 Set up a schedule for scheduled automation.
-This feature is only available for the digital output ports.
+This feature is only available for the digital output ports on the SIG models.

 Click Add New to create a new schedule.
 A window to configure a new schedule will be popped up.